Infantry Weapons

 Construction

-Improvised from non-military components
+Improvised from commercial, homemade, or military components

 Power source